Inspiring insights and unforgettable experiences

 The practical and hands-on simulation was complemented by an on-site visit to St John’s Innovation Centre – Europe’s oldest Innovation Hub.
 In St. John’s students were introduced to the Cambridge phenomenon including a brief history of its development and the actual work that is delivered in St. John’s.

 The Cambridge Ecosystem Practicum was a once in a lifetime experience which combined training, history and student life in Cambridge – including traditional punting.
 Beside the training and a city tour, students stayed in Selwyn College and had the opportunity to attend a formal Cambridge dinner with the professors.

 Our students will never forget their experiences in Cambridge – and we are already looking forward to bringing the next cohort.
 It’s always more than worth it.

-For more information about our award-winning blended-learning Master Management and Engineering program in Technology, Innovation, Marketing and Entrepreneurship (MME TIME) delivered in partnership with Cambridge Digital Innovation at the University of Cambridge please follow this link.
+For more information about our award-winning blended-learning M.Sc.
+Management & Engineering in Technology, Innovation, Marketing and Entrepreneurship (MME TIME) delivered in partnership with Cambridge Digital Innovation at the University of Cambridge please follow this link: